auth0/docs/articles/quickstart/backend/aspnet-core-webapi/interactive.md

 ## Configure the middleware {{{ data-action=code data-code="Startup.cs" }}}

-In your application's `Startup` file, register the authentication services:
+The middleware can be configured from your application's `Startup.cs` file.
+In the `ConfigureServices` method, register the authentication services:

 1. Make a call to the `AddAuthentication` method.
 Configure `JwtBearerDefaults.AuthenticationScheme` as the default schemes.
 2. Make a call to the `AddJwtBearer` method to register the JWT Bearer authentication scheme.
 Configure your Auth0 domain as the authority, and your Auth0 API identifier as the audience.
-In some cases the access token will not have a `sub` claim which will lead to `User.Identity.Name` being `null`.
-If you want to map a different claim to `User.Identity.Name` then add it to `options.TokenValidationParameters` within the `AddJwtBearer()` call.
+In some cases, the access token will not have a `sub` claim which leads to `User.Identity.Name` being `null`.
+If you want to map a different claim to `User.Identity.Name`, add it to `options.TokenValidationParameters` within the `AddJwtBearer()` call.

 To add the authentication and authorization middleware to the middleware pipeline, add a call to the `UseAuthentication` and `UseAuthorization` methods in your Startup's `Configure` method.